 What is Gunpowder Tea?

 There is no mistaking Chinese Gunpowder Tea when it comes to its unique and somewhat strange appearance before brewing.
-For its creation, producers use Tea leaves and young buds, which are rolled into small, round pellets resembling the lead shots used in early muskets.
-Could this be how it got its name?
+For its creation, producers use Tea leaves and young buds.
+These are then rolled into small, round pellets resembling the lead shots used in early muskets.
+Could this be how Gunpowder Tea got its name?
 Maybe, but no one knows for sure.

-In China, Gunpowder Tea is known as “zhū chá”, which means “Pearl Tea” or “Bead Tea”.
-Its English name allegedly derives from an English port clerk who once described how the Tea’s pre-brewed appearance quite literally looked like gunpowder.
+The Chinese call Gunpowder Tea “zhū chá”.
+This means “Pearl Tea, or “Bead Tea”.
+Its English name, meanwhile, allegedly derives from an English port clerk who once described how the Tea’s pre-brewed appearance looked like gunpowder.

 What is Formosa Gunpowder Tea?

 Although Gunpowder Tea originates from China, it isn’t the only place to produce it.
 Indeed, Taiwan now creates its own Formosa Gunpowder Tea.
 While people have inhabited the island for at least 5,000 years, Formosa Gunpowder Tea is a relatively ‘new’ invention.